TangoEnSkai/tangoenskai.github.io/cv.md

 ## 2015

-**J. HAN**, et al., 2015.
+**J. HAN** et al..
+2015.
 An evaluation on accuracy of UAVs’ autonomous landing using GPS sensor module. _In KIISE(Korean Institute of Information Scientists and Engineers) winter symposium 2015_, KIISE Pyeongchang, Republic of Korea

 ---